 Most toilet fluids tend to lose their effectiveness after about three days so it is best to either empty your loo or top up with fresh fluid regularly.

-Go Outdoors offers a good range of chemical toilet fluids and with their discount card you can save money on these products as well.
+Go Outdoors offers a good range of chemical toilet fluids and with its discount card and Club membership you can save money on these products as well.

 No extra additives, please